 The U.S. Postal Service has announced a significant shift in how shippers can access its last-mile delivery infrastructure.
-Beginning in 2026, USPS will open competitive access to more than 18,000 Delivery Destination Units (DDUs) nationwide through a formal bid solicitation process.
-While this approach can create meaningful cost advantages, those benefits depend on parcel profile, delivery timing, and fulfillment strategy—and are not universal across all SKUs.
+Beginning in 2026, USPS will open competitive access to more than 18,000 Delivery Destination Units or USPS DDUs nationwide through a formal bid solicitation process.
+While USPS DDU approach can create meaningful cost advantages, those benefits depend on parcel profile, delivery timing, and fulfillment strategy—and are not universal across all SKUs.
 Below is what e commerce brands need to know — and how a 3PL fits into the equation.

 USPS Last-Mile Delivery: What Is a USPS DDU?